Tabriz Khanate: Founding

-Zand period
+Zand era

 Najaf Qoli Khan and the Donbolis in general defected to Mohammad Hasan Khan Qajar during his invasion of Azerbaijan in 1757, and as a result they were able to put Tabriz under their control.
 Later they pledged allegiance to Karim Khan Zand during his invasion in 1763.
 In 1769, Najaf Qoli Khan was appointed governor of Tabriz by Karim Khan Zand.
 He kept Zand's control over Azerbaijan unusually firm.

 After Karim Khan Zand's death in 1779, Sadiq Khan Shaqaqi and his Sarab Khanate, conquered Tabriz in 1787 and killed Khodadad Khan.
 Agha Mohammad Khan Qajar's invasion of Azerbaijan in 1791, destroyed the Sarab Khanate, who gave Tabriz back to the Donbolis.
 In 1796, Agha Mohammad Khan was proclaimed as shahanshah and emperor of all of Iran.
 Upon his death in 1797, Sadiq Khan Shaqaqi revolted against the new Iranian ruler, Fath-Ali, and attempted to seize the lands of the Donboli, but was repulsed.

 Fall of the Khanate

 He was pardoned but revolted again in 1798 when Jafar Khan Donboli was appointed governor of Tabriz.
 They eventually allied themselves against the Qajars along with the Afshars of Urmia.
 Fath-Ali Khan Qajar heard of the news in Dh'ul Qadah 1212 (April–May 1798) and made a farman to discourage the elites of Tabriz from supporting the alliance.
-Iranian forces eventually moved into Azerbaijan, captured Urmia on June 20, and on July 1 moved towards Salmas and Khoy and deposed Jafar Qoli Khan.
+Iranian forces eventually moved into Azerbaijan, captured Urmia on 20 June and on 1 July moved towards Salmas and Khoy and deposed Jafar Qoli Khan.
 By then, Fath-Ali Shah had enough of Sadiq, and had him walled up and killed in the Golestan Palace in 1800.

 When Hossein Qoli Khan died in 1799, Jafar returned to Khoy with the support of the elders and asked Fath-Ali Shah to confirm his position as governor of Khoy.
 Fath-Ali Shah refused and sent his son Abbas Mirza to deal with the Donbolis.
-In June Abbas Mirza entered Tabriz, and finally defeated the Donboli army on September 17 and entered Khoy, effectively ending the Donbolis as a major political force in the region.
+In June Abbas Mirza entered Tabriz, and finally defeated the Donboli army on 17 September and entered Khoy, effectively ending the Donbolis as a major political force in the region.
 In 1809 the Khanate of Tabriz was incorporated into the new established regency (velayat) of the Qajar crown prince, who hold traditionally the post of vicegerent (vali) of Azerbaijan with his seat of power at Tabriz.